Use and Permissions

 CDHA adheres to the Creative Commons Attribution License procedure.
 Credit for non-commercial use should be given as follows:

-Content on CDHA may not be downloaded, stored, copied, distributed, or otherwise used for a commercial purpose without the prior written consent of the American Social History Project/Center for Media and Learning.
+Content produced by the CDHA may not be downloaded, stored, copied, distributed, or otherwise used for a commercial purpose without the prior written consent of the American Social History Project/Center for Media and Learning.
 Please contact email@example.com for more information.

 For more information contact us.